www42/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_05_Lab.md

    ```Bash
    for (( ; ; )); do curl -s <lb_IP_address>?[1-10]; done
    ```
-1. In the Azure portal, on the **az30305c-vmss** blade, review the **CPU (average)** chart and verify that the CPU utilization of the Application Gateway increased sufficiently to trigger scaling out.
+1. In the Azure portal, on the **az30305c-vmss** Overview blade, on the Monitoring tab, review the **CPU (average)** chart and verify that the CPU utilization of the Application Gateway increased sufficiently to trigger scaling out.

     > **Note**: You might need to wait a few minutes.